Dredging Creates a Strong Economy and a Cleaner Environment

 WEDA Fellow Position Description

-The Western Dredging Association (WEDA) is a non-profit technical professional organization devoted to exchanging knowledge in dredging, navigation, marine engineering, and construction.
-Active members in WEDA include contractors, consultants, government and regulatory agencies, academia, industry, and manufacturers.
+The Western Dredging Association (WEDA) is a non-profit technical professional organization devoted to the exchange of knowledge in fields related to dredging, navigation, marine engineering and construction.
+Active members in WEDA include contractors, consultants, government and regulatory agencies, academia, industry, and manufactures.
 WEDA has established a position (WEDA Fellow) to assist WEDA members/commissions in their goal of being the center of dredging excellence.
-This program aims to provide an incentive for students to contribute to the advancement of the dredging profession through significant and sustained contribution to the dredging discipline via excellence in dredging education, innovation in practice or education, demonstrated meritorious service, and/or knowledge sharing.
+The goal of this program is to provide an incentive for students to contribute to the advancement of the dredging profession through significant and sustained contribution to the dredging discipline via excellence in dredging education, innovation in practice or education, demonstrated meritorious service, and/or knowledge sharing.

 Position Qualifications